 • Don’t say command words to him before he learns their meaning because you might teach him the wrong word association not on purpose.

 • After going potty, at night, put the pup in the crate.
-If it starts crying or whining, don’t come see what’s wrong or comfort him because that’ll reinforce the bad behaviour.
-Instead play him some relaxing music.
+If it starts crying or whining, YouTube says to not come see what’s wrong or comfort the pup for a few minutes because that’ll reinforce the “bad” behaviour.
+Instead play them some relaxing music.
+However, please make sure that they’re alright.
+(For me personally, my heart couldn’t take it.
+It was giving “parrot in a cage”, and no animal deserves it, unless they’re truly comfortable.
+My opinion, don’t @ me.
+Ty)

 • Do not leave water in the crate as accidents can happen and it’ll want to go potty.
 When the pup goes in the crate, give him a reward.